 We list the major tax incentives in China to encourage technology innovation and share guidance on how to tap benefits listed in various preferential policies.

 As China endeavors to shift from being a low-end mass manufacturer to a high-end producer, the government has doubled down on encouraging targeted investments in research and development (R&D) and technological innovation.
 The ongoing technology confrontation with the US is another factor at play, impacting a wide range of segments from access to chips and other key input technologies and products.
-This has resulted in China labeling its technology sector as a strategic one and for which government support has increased.
+This has resulted in China labeling its technology sector as a strategic one for which government support has increased.

-In this article, we summarize the major tax incentives to encourage technology innovation and share our experience on accessing the benefits of the preferential policies.
+In this article, we summarize the major tax incentives to encourage technology innovation and share our experience on accessing the benefits of preferential policies.